AdobeDocs/marketo.en/help/marketo/getting-started/inheriting-a-marketo-instance/new-inherit-doc-1.md

 ---
 # Inherit Doc 1 {#inherit-doc-1}

+Auditing an inherited instance can seem like a

 Did you inherit an existing Marketo Engage instance from another Admin?
 If so, this article is for you.

 >[!TIP]